-Well, this spaghetti sure represents a huge turning point in my culinary life.
+I know, the titles sounds dramatic right?
+How can a pasta recipe really change someone’s life?
+Well, this summer spaghetti sure represents a huge turning point in my culinary life.

-At the time, I was at a point in my life when I wasn’t sure if I wanted to be cooking anymore.
-I was sort of trying to get out of the kitchen, so my heart wasn’t totally in it.
+At the time, I was questioning my choice to be a professional cook.
+I was kind of trying to get out of the kitchen, so my heart wasn’t totally in it.

 But I aproned up, tried to get my head in the game and got down to work.